Twitter Drops 9 Million Users in Q3, Stock Soars After Topping Wall Street Forecasts

 The stock surged as much as 15% in premarket trading after Twitter reported better-than-expected profit and a revenue increase of 29% year-over-year thanks to strong ad sales.
 The company’s average monthly active users for Q3 were 326 million, down from 335 million in the previous quarter.
 MAUs in the U.S. declined 1 million sequentially, to 67 million.

-A key data point Twitter called out: It’s seen a 20% quarter-over-quarter decrease in successful signups since it rolled out new initiatives to reduce spammers and suspicious user accounts.
-The monthly user count dropped in large part because of Twitter’s efforts to clean up the platform, according to the company.
+A key data point Twitter called out: It’s seen a 20% quarter-over-quarter decrease in successful signups since it rolled out new initiatives to reduce spammers, bots and other suspicious user accounts.
+The company said monthly user count dropped in large part because of Twitter’s efforts to clean up the platform, along with continuing impact of complying with Europe’s General Data Protection Regulation privacy law.

 “We do see health [of the platform] as a growth vector over the long term,” Twitter chief Jack Dorsey said on the Q3 earnings call.
 The company is focusing on making the social network “more conversational, which is Twitter’ superpower,” he added.